 - (a) Ensure that conditions of detention are in full compliance with the United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules) and the United Nations Rules for the Treatment of Women Prisoners and Noncustodial Measures for Women Offenders (the Bangkok Rules), while seeing to proper nutrition and medical care for persons deprived of their liberty; - (b) Ensure that persons in pretrial detention and those serving sentences are strictly separated.
-In mixed-sex prisons, the women's wing should be completely separate from the men's wing; - (c) Ensure that all cases of death in custody are promptly and impartially investigated by an independent body, with due regard for the Minnesota Protocol on the Investigation of Potentially Unlawful Death, and, where appropriate, duly punish those responsible, while providing fair and adequate compensation to the next of kin.
+In mixed-sex prisons, the women's wing should be completely separate from the men's wing; - (c) Ensure that all cases of death in custody are promptly and impartially investigated by an independent body, with due regard for the Minnesota Protocol on

-28 A/HRC/49/23, paras.
-25-26.
+30 A/HRC/49/23, paras.
+25 and 26.

-30 Ibid. and A/HRC/42/18, para.
+32 Ibid. and A/HRC/42/18, para.
 37.